isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-25-oauth2-jwt-hybrid-architecture.md

 ---
 layout: post
 title: OAuth2 + JWT Hybrid Architecture
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [Architecture]
 ---

-*This is a design overview not a how-to guide!*
+_This is a design overview not a how-to guide!_

 When it comes to software engineering , one of the greatest nightmares is `Authentication and Authorization`.
 It is a huge area of knowledge and hard time on implementation.
 Also it is evolving, even making it is more complex!